 I've split the recommendations into the best travel gifts for toddlers, the best travel gifts for school age kids (boys and girls age 5-12) and the best travel gifts for tweens and tweens.

-If you're on a huge gift guide hunt, then check out the best travel gifts for adults over here and the present list for him here too.
-Phew!
+If you're on a huge gift guide hunt, then check out the best travel gifts for adults over here.
+And if that doesn't fix things, we have gift guides for her and gift guides for him as well.

 Quick disclosure - we may earn money through these links at no extra cost to you.
 We only recommend gifts we'd buy ourselves, though.
 Otherwise, it's all a bit pointless!